ricfio/devbox-php/README.md

 ### Packages

-This DevBOX includes the following packages:
+This sandbox includes the following packages:

 | Name           | Package                   |
 |----------------|---------------------------|